OUR VIEWS ON BHUTAN TREKKING:

 Our team will make sure that you carry a good amount of drinking water or Juice to keep yourself hydrated.
 You can carry this on your backpack.

 More injuries during the trek occur due to a lack of flexibility.
-We always recommend stretching properly before and after your workouts, as well as before and after hiking on the actual trek.
+We always recommend stretching properly before and after your workouts and after hiking on the actual trek.

 Bhutan Travel Tours